10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 HIT THE GROUND RUNNING

-to start a task or job with energy and be ready to work right away
+to start a new job or project and do well right away

 She hit the ground running on her first day.